Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

     a[i] = 0;
 ```

-With this technique, the loop doesn’t have to be modified if the array length should change at a later date.
-Using a macro to represent the array length has the same advantage, of course, but the `sizeof` technique is slightly better, since there’s no macro name to remember (and possibly get wrong).
+With this technique, the loop doesn't have to be modified if the array length should change at a later date.
+Using a macro to represent the array length has the same advantage, of course, but the `sizeof` technique is slightly better, since there's no macro name to remember (and possibly get wrong).

 One minor annoyance is that some compilers produce a warning message for the expression `i < sizeof (a) / sizeof (a[0])`.
 The variable `i` probably has type `int` (a signed type), whereas `sizeof` produces a value of type `size_t` (an unsigned type).
 We know from Section 7.4 that comparing a signed integer with an unsigned integer is a dangerous practice, although in this case it's safe because both `i` and `sizeof (a) / sizeof (a[0])` have nonnegative values.
 To avoid a warning, we can add a cast that converts `sizeof (a) / sizeof (a[0])` to a signed integer: